Authority of the Freeport Area of Bataan: Logo

 First logo of Authority of the Freeport Area of Bataan (AFAB), used from July 2010 to June 2014.

-The first logo of AFAB, used from its creation due to the turnover of the zone's operations and management from PEZA to AFAB and the subsequent abolishment of BEPZ/BEZ on July 2010 to June 2014 with what the phoenix on the logo symbolizes - a rebirth of sorts.
-It was concurrently used with the 2011 FAB logo until the said month of 2014.
+The first logo of AFAB, used from its creation due to the turnover of the zone's operations and management from PEZA to AFAB and the subsequent abolishment of BEPZ/BEZ in July 2010 to June 2014 with what the phoenix on the logo symbolizes - a rebirth of sorts.
+It was concurrently used with the 2011 FAB logo until June 2014 and only on the freeport zone's stickers released from March to December 2011.

 The second and current logo of AFAB, used since April 2011, features the FAB in blue text with red and blue swirl or spiral on the upper-right of the text, and the text "Freeport Area of Bataan" below.
 The swirl or spiral of the logo symbolizes growth, swirl's interlocking parts represents trade and partnership, and red and blue are reminiscent of national pride, with red exudes determination, passion and strength, and blue depicts stability and depth.
-This logo is currently used on the freeport zone's administration building since 2012.
+This logo is currently used on the freeport zone's administration building and stickers since January 2012.

 Administration

-The Authority of the Freeport Area of Bataan (AFAB) is headed by a Chairperson, duly-elected from a 9-member AFAB Board of Directors (AFAB BOD), and an Administrator that oversees the day-to-day operations of the AFAB.
-The Administrator is also considered as a director and a member of the AFAB BOD, but shall in no case be, elected as the Chairperson or Vice-Chairperson of the AFAB BOD.
+The Authority of the Freeport Area of Bataan (AFAB) is headed by a chairperson, duly-elected from a 9-member AFAB Board of Directors (AFAB BOD), and an Administrator that oversees the day-to-day operations of the AFAB.
+The Administrator is also considered as a director and a member of the AFAB BOD, but shall in no case be, elected as the Chairperson or vice-chairperson of the AFAB BOD.
 Each Board member represents a sector that is vital to the growth and development of the FAB.
 All members, including the chairperson and the administrator, are appointed by the President of the Philippines.

 The AFAB may grant to its FAB Registered Enterprises incentives under Republic Act No. 11534 or the Corporate Recovery and Tax Incentives for Enterprises Act (CREATE).